tiberiuMarinica/orgmoney/README.md

-### The solution I provided is basesd on async communication based on messaging through RabbitMQ
+### The solution I provided is basesd on async communication based on messaging through RabbitMQ (hosted externally on Heroku)

 ![system schema](schema.png)